offerrall/pyeasydeploy/readme.md

 Simple Python server deployment toolkit.
 Deploy to remote servers with just a few lines of code.

-> ⚠️ **Warning**: Early stage library in testing phase.
-Use at your own risk.
-APIs may change.

 ## Why?

 Tired of SSHing manually but Kubernetes is overkill for your $5 VPS?
 This is for you.